Stability-AI/StableSwarmUI/docs/Basic Usage.md

 - All the parameters have a lil purple `?` icon next to them.
 Clicking this will open a popup with an explanation of the parameter and some examples.
 - When in doubt, with most parameters, just play with them and see what happens.
 Lock in your `Seed` to a constant one before trying to avoid unrelated changes.

+## More Than Text: Playing with Prompts

+Prompting is, primarily, just text input.
+However (depending on backend, this doc assumes the standard Comfy backend), there are some special options also available:
+- Prompt weighting, eg `an (orange) cat` or `an (orange:1.5) cat`.
+Anything in `(parens)` has its weighting modified - meaning, the model will pay more attention to that part of the prompt.
+Values above `1` are more important, values below `1` (eg `0.5`) are less important.
+You can also hold Control and press the up/down arrow keys to change the weight of selected text.
+- If using SDXL or UnClip, you can use *ReVision* by just dragging an image into the prompt box.
+This will have the model interpret the image (using ClipVision) and include it in the prompt.

 ## We Gotta Go Faster: Add More Backends

 You want more images more faster right now hurry up and tell me how quick quick quick?
 The Backends tab holds the key to your speedy needs.